meyda/meyda/readme.md

 var context = new AudioContext();

-// create source node (this could be any kind of Web Audio Buffer source or a Media Element/Media Stream source) var tune = new Audio('audio/guitar.mp3');
+// create source node (this could be any kind of Web Audio Buffer source or a Media Element/Media Stream source)
+// in Safari, use a buffer source instead var tune = new Audio('audio/guitar.mp3');
 window.source = context.createMediaElementSource();